-How the doctrines of the Bible in the Old Testament and the New Testament relate to each other are addressed.

-BI 504 Cults
+How the doctrines of the Bible in the Old Testament and the New Testament relate to each other is addressed.
+Three hours each semester BI 504 Cults

-The historical and theological positions of modern-day perversions of Biblical truth, such as Jehovah's Witnesses, Christian Scientists, Mormons, Adventists, and Roman Catholics, are addressed.
+The historical and theological positions of modern-day perversions of Biblical truth, such as Jehovah's Witnesses, Christian Scientists, Mormons, Adventists, and Roman Catholics. are addressed.
+One semester, two hours and through the believer is examined in this course.
+One semester, one hour

-\\One semester, two hours\\